Plasma Cutter Torch Lead Size: Length and Diameter Guide

 Connector and Pinouts

-One clear step in selecting compatible leads is matching the cutter’s connector type and pinout to the lead assembly, since incorrect mating or wiring can cause arc instability, control faults, or equipment damage.
-You should verify connector types and pinout specifications against the manufacturer’s manual for each model.
+Matching the cutter’s connector type and pinout to the lead assembly is a critical step.
+Incorrect mating or wiring can cause arc instability, control faults, or equipment damage.
+Verify connector types and pinout specifications against the manufacturer’s manual for each model.
 Confirm wire diameter for amperage and limit lead length to reduce voltage drop.
-For custom leads, get pinout drawings and consult the manufacturer or a qualified technician to avoid miswiring.
+For custom leads, get pinout drawings and consult the manufacturer or a qualified technician before building.

 Brand/Model Connector Types Pinout Specifications